EstefaniaDelgado/Weather/README.md

 </br>
 @mui/lab notistack

-This project has been created using the library of Material-UI, so that we are going to use some styled components from it, such as:
+This project was created using the library of Material-UI, so that we are going to use some styled components from it, such as:

 ▪Container.
 </br>